InsertKoinIO/koin/koin-projects/koin-website/quick-references/modules-definitions.md

     // Define a factory (create a new instance each time) for type Presenter (infered parameter in <>)
     // Resolve constructor dependency with get()
     factory<Presenter> { MyPresenter(get()) }

-    // Define a factory (create a new instance each time) for type MyPresenter and Presenter
-    // Resolve constructor dependency with get()
-    factory { MyPresenter(get()) } bind Presenter::class

     // Define a singleton of type HttpClient
     // inject property "server_url" from Koin properties